virtualcitySYSTEMS/map-print/README.md

 For unlocking new page formats the following steps are required:

-1. Extend the allowed format types in the jsdoc at the constructor of PDFCreator and the printConfig typedef in configManager.js.
+1. Extend the allowed format types in the jsdoc at the constructor of PDFCreator and the PrintConfig typedef in configManager.js.
 2. Remove comment characters in standardPageSizes.js if necessary
 3. (optional) add [format specific styling](#format-specific-styling) to ‘styling.js’.
 4. Add the new format to README documentation.